07krW5Hnr5ghy/date-picker/README.md

 # Changelog

-This project are calendar ui design.
+This project is a calendar ui design.

 ## Table of Contents